Top Six Destinations In Austria

-- Dogs can literally go everywhere where.
+- Dogs can go everywhere where.
 Dogs are an intricate part of their lives and are welcome in most places in this country – on the subway, at the office, at the airport, and most definitely in restaurants and cafes.

 - Austrian customs are based on family values and traditions.
 Family is the foundation of the social system in Austria.
 At the end of the week, all the family members gather to spend time together and do outdoor activities.
 Moreover, Sundays are for visiting relatives and family.
 Austria gives great importance to the family.
 Eating dinner together in the evening is very much the norm.

 - In Vienna’s golden age, there were tons of different coffee shops.
 Old coffee shops still exist, like 19th-century establishments Café Central and Café Landtmann.
-They were the places where intellectuals created, met, drank coffee, and exchanged ideas.
-There’s is a famous Viennese blend – Wiener mélange, a must to try once while visiting.
+They were where intellectuals created, met, drank coffee, and exchanged ideas.
+Theirs is a famous Viennese blend – Wiener mélange, a must to try once while visiting.
 Around 90% of Austrian people drink coffee.
 There’s even a name for a 3 pm coffee break – jause.

-- Favorite outdoor sports among Austrians include skiing, soccer, hiking, water-skiing, and sailing.
+- Favorite outdoor sports among Austrians include skiing, soccer, hiking, water skiing, and sailing.

 - When you enter somebody’s home, don’t be surprised if you are politely handed a pair of slippers during your visit.
-Shoes are not acceptable in the home and it is considered rude to wear them.
+Shoes are not acceptable in the house, and it is considered rude to wear them.

 - The cultural norm is for wealth to remain discreet.
 To manifest a demonstration of wealth is negatively valued.